akela-lang/akela/README.md

 * Centipede - The Centipede DAG description language parser; is a file format for compiler ASTs and will be used for testing AST output of the Akela parser

-The Cobble, Dataframe, JSON, and Centipede projects very useful for the automated testing of the Akela compiler, but will also be useful comparing how good the Akela language will be for writing compilers compared to the C language.
+The Cobble, Dataframe, JSON, and Centipede subprojects are very useful for the automated testing of the Akela compiler.
+When these subprojects are re-written in Akela they will be useful as a comparison to the C versions.

 The Akela-LLVM subproject depends on LLVM.

-The Cobble (Regex), JSON, and Centipede subprojects depend on the [ICU library](https://icu.unicode.org/) which can be installed on most OSs.
+The Cobble (regex), JSON, and Centipede subprojects depend on the [ICU library](https://icu.unicode.org/) which can be installed on most OSs.

 ## LLVM